El Salvador Legal Currency: From Dollarization to the Bitcoin Experiment

-If you’re planning a trip or conducting business in El Salvador, understanding its monetary system is crucial.
-Key questions to know the answer to include: What currency is accepted?
-Can you use a credit card to make payments?
+Key questions to know the answer to include: What currency is primarily accepted?
+Can you use a credit card to make payments everywhere?
 Are ATMs available for cash withdrawals?
+Can I withdraw Bitcoin to cash at any location?

 The Official Currencies of El Salvador

 The legal currencies of El Salvador are the U.S. dollar, the Salvadoran Colón, and Bitcoin.
-Although, many experts argue that Bitcoin is no longer a legal tender in the country.
+However, many experts argue that Bitcoin is no longer a legal tender in the country.

-The currency used in El Salvador the most is the U.S. dollar, with Bitcoin following it.
-Even though the Salvador Colón is legal tender, none are in circulation.
+The primary currency used in El Salvador is the U.S. dollar, with Bitcoin far behind in adoption.
+While the Salvador Colón is recognized as legal tender, it is not in circulation.

 As of the effective date of this law, the Central Reserve Bank of El Salvador, to the requirement of the banks of the system will exchange Colones in circulation for dollars.
 Article 4 of the Law of Monetary Integration.

-The Bitcoin Law, proposed by President Nayib Bukele and approved by the Legislative Assembly, required all businesses and government entities to accept Bitcoin as a form of payment alongside the U.S. dollar.
+The Bitcoin Law, passed within days by the Legislative Assembly, required all businesses and government offices to accept Bitcoin alongside the U.S. dollar.

-However, in January 2025, the Salvadoran Legislature changed the Bitcoin Law; government entities will no longer accept Bitcoin, and its use for private business will become optional.
+In January 2025, the Salvadoran Legislature revised the Bitcoin Law, removing the government’s obligation to accept Bitcoin and making its use optional for private businesses.

 The Salvadoran Colón: El Salvador’s Original Bank Notes

-The Salvadoran Colón is still considered El Salvador Legal Currency, meaning it can technically be used for transactions.
-However, since 2001, it has not been in circulation, replaced by the U.S. dollar.
+The Salvadoran Colón is still considered legal currency in El Salvador.
+However, it has not been in circulation since 2001, as the U.S. dollar replaced it.

 Most Salvadorans exclusively use U.S. dollars, as the Colón is no longer available in banks or businesses.
 While legal, finding someone willing to accept Colón notes or coins is almost impossible.

 Despite its status, the Colón holds historical and sentimental value.
-Some Salvadorans collect it as a symbol of national identity, though everyday transactions are entirely conducted in U.S. dollars.
+Some Salvadorans collect it as a symbol of national identity, although everyday transactions are conducted entirely in U.S. dollars.

 El Salvador Legal Currency